hpcugent/vsc_user_docs/mkdocs/docs/HPC/getting_started.md

 # Getting Started

-Welcome to the "Getting Started" guide.
+Welcome to the “Getting Started” guide.
 This chapter will lead you through the initial steps of logging into the {{hpcinfra}} and submitting your very first job.
 We'll also walk you through the process step by step using a practical example.